hpesoj/gsl-pointers/README.md

 *p = 42; // undefined behaviour
 ```

 On the other hand, references as non-owning, mandatory reference types are efficient and have a minimal API that is generally hard to use incorrectly.
-However, the references API is not as expressive as it could be, since references cannot be reassigned to refer to a different object after construction:
+However, the reference API is not as expressive as it could be, since references cannot be reassigned to refer to a different object after construction:

 ```c++
 int i = 0, j = 42;